thephpleague/uri-schemes/README.md

 echo $uri->getFragment();  //displays "title"
 ```

-### Modifying URIs, URI parts and components
+### Modifying URI properties

-**If the modifications do not alter the current object, it is returned as is, otherwise, a new modified object is returned.**
+To replace one of the URI part you can use the modifying methods exposed by all URI object.
+If the modifications do not alter the current object, it is returned as is, otherwise, a new modified object is returned.

-**The method may trigger a `InvalidArgumentException` exception if the resulting URI is not valid for a scheme specific URI.**
+**The method will trigger a `InvalidArgumentException` exception if the resulting URI is not valid.
+The modification validaity is scheme dependant.**

-## Basic modifications

-To completely replace one of the URI part you can use the modifying methods exposed by all URI object

 ```php
 <?php